mbbroberg/mbbroberg.github.io/talks.md

 You can download [this picture of me](/assets/images/profile.jpg) for any event pages.

 ### Profile
+Matt is an advocate for open source software and currently the Technical Editor of Opensource.com.
+He specializes in designing technology communities that develop products and content in a way that tells a powerful story.

-Matt loves working with technology communities to develop products and content that invite delightful engagement.
-He's a serial podcaster, best known for the [Geek Whisperers podcast](https://geek-whisperers.com/), is on the board of the [Influence Marketing Council](https://medium.com/influence-marketing-council), co-maintains [the DevRel Collective](https://devrelcollective.fun/), and often shares his thoughts on Twitter and GitHub [@mbbroberg](https://twitter.com/mbbroberg).
-He's also a fan of tattoos and cats, though remains unsure of Schrödinger's.
+Matt is a retired EMC storage admin, vExpert, and former fan of other proprietary technologies.
+He is a serial podcaster, best known for the [Geek Whisperers podcast](https://geek-whisperers.com/), co-built the [the DevRel Collective](https://devrelcollective.fun/), and often shares his thoughts on Twitter and GitHub [@mbbroberg](https://twitter.com/mbbroberg).
+He’s also a fan of tattoos and cats, though remains unsure of Schrödinger’s.

 ---